oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Use of policies | Enable all in-built policies.<br>Agencies should also consider developing custom policies to match their specific use-cases. | Provides visibility within the Agency of suspicious behaviour and application use.
+Use of policies | Enable all in-built policies.<br>Agencies should also consider developing custom policies to match their specific use-cases. | Provides visibility within the organisation of suspicious behaviour and application use.

 #### Threat Protection